General

 Similar Species

-Rough-legged Hawk: Northern Harrier has thinner wings and lacks white on tail.
-Harlan's Hawk has more mottling on underparts and has a whiter uppertail surface.
+Rough-legged Hawk: Northern Harrier has thinner wings, a gray body, and lacks white on the tail.